Adolescence

-Adolescence (from Latin adolescere 'to mature') is a transitional stage of physical and psychological development that generally occurs during the period from puberty to adulthood (typically corresponding to the age of majority).
+Adolescence (from Latin adolescere 'to mature') is a transitional stage of human physical and psychological development that generally occurs during the period from puberty to adulthood (typically corresponding to the age of majority).
 Adolescence is usually associated with the teenage years, but its physical, psychological or cultural expressions may begin earlier or end later.
-Puberty now typically begins during preadolescence, particularly in females.
+Puberty typically begins during preadolescence, particularly in females.
 Physical growth (particularly in males) and cognitive development can extend past the teens.
 Age provides only a rough marker of adolescence, and scholars have not agreed upon a precise definition.
-Some definitions start as early as 10 and end as late as 25 or 26.
-The World Health Organization definition officially designates an adolescent as someone between the ages of 10 and 19.
+Some definitions start as early as 10 and end as late as 30.
+The World Health Organization definition officially designates adolescence as the phase of life from ages 10 to 19.